MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v4.md

 <!-- :::editable-content name="helpMarkDown"::: -->
 Variables defined in the build or release pipeline will be matched against the key or name entries in the `configSections`, `appSettings`, `applicationSettings`, and `connectionStrings` sections of any configuration file and `parameters.xml` file.
 Variable substitution runs after configuration transformations.

 If the same variables are defined in the release pipeline and in the stage, the stage variables will supersede the release pipeline variables.
-[Learn more](/azure/devops/pipelines/tasks/transforms-variable-substitution#xml-variable-substitution).
+Learn more about [XML variable substitution]](/azure/devops/pipelines/tasks/transforms-variable-substitution#xml-variable-substitution).
 <!-- :::editable-content-end::: -->
 <br>